The euro in Croatia: blessing or curse?

 Context

 Croatia joined the European Union in 2013.
-The introduction of the euro was widely seen as the culmination of membership — a sign of full integration.
+Many saw the euro’s introduction as the culmination of membership, a sign of full integration.
 The expectation was that the common currency would promote trade, attract foreign investment and strengthen tourism.

-In practice, the exchange from kuna to euro proceeded without technical disruptions.
-Banks, shops and government agencies reported no significant problems during the transition.
+In practice the exchange from kuna to euro went without technical disruptions.
+Banks, shops and government agencies reported no big problems during the transition.

 Price Developments

-After the introduction, prices of imported goods and services rose, as well as products dependent on imported raw materials.
-The increases were significant and exceeded the official inflation rate of approximately 10%.
-In practice, consumers reported price increases of 40 to 50 percent on certain products.
+After the introduction prices of imported goods and services rose.
+Products dependent on imported raw materials also rose.
+The increases were big.
+They exceeded the official inflation rate of roughly 10%.
+Consumers reported price hikes of 40 to 50 percent on certain products.

-The pegging of the kuna to the euro before the formal introduction had protected the population for some time, but after the transition, prices followed the European market without the buffer of an independent monetary policy.
+The kuna’s peg to the euro before the formal introduction had protected the population.
+After the transition prices followed the European market without the buffer of an independent monetary policy.

 Impact on Purchasing Power